 When the Order celebrated its Diamond Anniversary in 1990, membership had grown to 160,000 Arrowmen of the more than one million eligible Boy Scouts in the U. S., organized into almost 400 lodges nationwide.
 Rare indeed is the council today that does not have an Order of the Arrow lodge with its own Indian name and "totem", or emblem.

-It is evident that the Order of the Arrow has made a significant contribution to Scouting, as we know it today in the United States.
+The Order of the Arrow made a significant contribution to traditional Boy Scouting between 1915–2018 in the United States.
 The OA's motto, "Brotherhood of Cheerful Service", is more than just an empty slogan for many Arrowmen, who constitute a valuable council resource for camp promotion, improvement projects, and summer camp staff.
 The OA, at its best, continues to be a powerful teaching tool for Scouting ideals.

-OA Lodges meet with other lodges in their sections each year and attend a nationwide gathering held on the campus of a major university every two years.
+Until the Boy Scout program was changed in 2019, the OA was for boys under age 21 only, who provided leadership to their Lodges.
+Periodically, lodges met with other lodges in their sections each year and attended a nationwide gathering held on the campus of a major university every two years.
 These National Conferences, as they are called, feature individual and Lodge competitions in ceremonies, Indian dancing and costumes, and sports, along with seminars and gala arena shows.
+These events were led by National and Regional Chiefs, who were also young men under 21 years of age, typically college students.
 Thousands of Arrowmen attend, which for many is an exciting highlight of their scouting experience on a par with a National Jamboree.